cfinke/Photos-Disc-Export/README.md

 `$ ./photos-disc-export.php --library=/path/to/photo/library --output-dir=/path/for/exported/files [--jpegrescan --start-date=1950-01-01]`

+You may need to `chmod +x photos-disc-export.php` first.

 Optional arguments:

 * `--jpegrescan`: will invoke `jpegrescan` to optimize the size of the export photos.
 (Obviously, you must have (`jpegrescan`)[https://github.com/kud/jpegrescan] installed.)
 This will take a long time.